 As a result, the company launched Copper Giants, an in-house creative agency focused on producing marketing content for Liberty Mutual and its subsidiary brand Safeco.

-The level of automated workflow standardisation and analytics data available has proven revolutionary.
-“Workfront allows us to constantly optimise our work and our creative model,” Stevens explains.
+The level of automated workflow standardization and analytics data available has proved revolutionary.
+“Workfront allows us to constantly optimize our work and our creative model,” Stevens explains.
 “We have the tools to manage creative processes in a high-volume environment.
 We have the metrics we need to see how we’re performing.
 Workfront delivers a tremendous level of flexibility and efficiency.”

 Information sharing among teams is the new normal.
 This framework has also helped Liberty Mutual and its Copper Giants group understand total capacity and handle internal and B2B tasks in more efficient and streamlined ways.
 Says Stevens: “It’s a critical factor for driving creativity and business growth.”